Russian gas pipelines to go ahead despite U.S. sanctions

 "Unless Trump takes a really sharp turn, it is highly unlikely that companies that are supplying pipeline goods are going to be punished in the next year or so," Nephew said.
 "A lot of companies are now thinking: 'I've got maybe 12, maybe 18 months in which I can do some stuff but after that maybe I won't'."

-For graphic on EU imports of Russian gas click: here
+For graphic on EU imports of Russian gas click: tmsnrt.rs/2nz1ySg

 Additional reporting by Vladimir Soldatkin in Moscow, Shadia Nasralla in Vienna, Vera Eckert in Frankfurt, Ron Bousso and Nina Chestney in London; Writing by Alissa de Carbonnel @AdeCar in Brussels; Editing by Giles Elgood